revsys/django-friendship/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/revsys/django-friendship

-This application enables you to create and manage follows and bi-directional friendships between users.
+This application enables you to create and manage follows, blocks and bi-directional friendships between users.
 It features:

 * Friendship request objects that can be accepted, rejected, canceled, or marked as viewed.
 * Hooks to easily list all friend requests sent or received by a given user, filtered by the status of the request.
+* A blocklist for each user of users they've blocked.
-* Tags to include information about friendships and follows in your templates.
+* Tags to include information about friendships, blocks and follows in your templates.
 * Integration with ``AUTH_USER_MODEL``.
 * Validation to prevent common mistakes.
 * Faster server response time through caching